coffee19850519/single_cell_spatial_image/README.md

 pip install anndata
 pip install mmcv-full
 ```
-This takes 20-25 mins to install all dependencies.
+The above steps take 20-25 mins to install all dependencies.

 ### Install RESEPT from GitHub
 ```